kevinma0/kevinma0.github.io/_project/S00-streetart.md

 **Was it enjoyable?**

-I liked talking to people about their days and their lives, and the part where I got paid.
+I liked talking to people about their days and their lives.

 I didn't actually like doing the actual portraits.

-It's pretty mentally taxing for me go for accuracy with such a short time constraint.
-Sometimes I got into a flow but this was rare.
+It's mentally taxing to go for accuracy with a time constraint.

-I thought of it as free drawing practice, which made the whole thing go more smoothly.
+I thought of it as technical training, which made the whole thing go more smoothly.

 <figure class="ph5-ns ph4 mw6 pb3 center"><img class="mb4" src="{{site.baseurl}}/assets/img/streetart/image4.jpg"></figure>